Skip to Main ContentSkip to Footer

 Vanderbilt University Hospital

-• 1 adult visitor (age 18 or older) may be in the patient's room after 9 p.m. and overnight.
+• 1 adult visitor (18 and older) may be in the patient's room after 9 p.m. and overnight.
+No visitors may stay overnight in semi-private rooms.

-• Visitors may swap off with each other.
-To prevent overcrowding in waiting areas, "visitor exchange" must occur outside the hospital.
+• Visitors may swap with each other.
+To prevent overcrowding in waiting areas, "visitor exchange" should occur outside the hospital.

-• 1 adult visitor (age 18 or older) may be in a COVID-19 patient room between the hours of 9 a.m. and 9 p.m.
+• 1 adult visitor (18 and older) may be in a COVID-19 patient room between the hours of 9 a.m. and 9 p.m.
 Visitors must wear appropriate PPE for the duration of their visit.

 Emergency Department

-• While a patient is in the Emergency Department (ED) waiting room or being evaluated by a triage nurse, 1 visitor is allowed.
-This visitor may not swap out with another.
+• While a patient is in the Emergency Department (ED) waiting room or being evaluated by a triage nurse, 1 visitor (18 and older) is allowed.
+This visitor cannot swap out with another.

-• No visitors are allowed in the treatment rooms with more than 1 patient, but 1 visitor per patient may wait in the ED waiting room.
+• No visitors are allowed in the treatment rooms with more than 1 patient, but 1 visitor (18 and older) per patient may wait in the ED waiting room.

-• If a patient has or is suspected of having COVID, only 1 visitor is allowed after they've been put into a private room.
-This visitor can't swap out with someone else.
-They must wear a mask at all times and must leave if they don't.
+• If a patient has or is suspected of having COVID, only 1 visitor (18 and older) may visit after they have been placed into a private room.
+This visitor cannot swap out with another.
+Visitors must wear appropriate PPE for the duration of their visit.

 • Medical and security team members may limit or revoke visitation when needed to optimize care and/or safety of everyone in the ED.